brigidar/galaxy_workflows/README.md

 ### B1 Bowtie2 Mapping & Freebayes Discovery
 If you are using MiSeq reads lower the coverage to 10 in the Freebayes options.

-### B2 Excluded Regions
-If you have a close reference with known mobilome and repeated regions this step can be skipped.
-Provide a bed formatted file with the coordinates of the regions to exclude.
-If you don't know the mobilome use PHAST for phage region prediction and save regions as bed formatted file.
-Use ISFinder to predict IS elements.
-If your species carries any other mobile genetic elements please add the regions to the bed file (e.g. resistance cassettes).
-Once you have them use the **closed genomes excluded regions**.

-#### Example bed file
-    NC_011353.1	273971	274038
-    NC_011353.1	275213	276349
-    NC_011353.1	302573	314525

 If you are working with a draft genome:
  * Identify IS elements with ISFinder and create a multifasta file